panglesd/slipshow/docs/editor-setup.rst

 The command above sets you for editor features such as errors, documentation on hover, etc, but it also starts a preview server, usually accessible by opening a browser and going to ``localhost:8080``.
-However, if the port ``8080`` is taken, slipshow might use another port.
+However, if the port ``8080`` is taken, Slipshow might use another port.
 In any case, it sends a notification with the address to use, so check your minibuffer or the ``*Messages*`` buffer.

 .. note::